 Greg has a large presence on social media and has been focusing on YouTube and Instagram.

-He has been on YouTube teaching fitness for many years and the first video he uploaded go all the way back to 2009.
+He has been on YouTube teaching fitness and fat loss for many years and the first video he uploaded goes all the way back to 2009.

 By the way, you can still watch this video on his YouTube channel Kinobody.